raymanaeron/cpp_webserver/readme.md

 If / is requested, the server will attempt to return /index.html.

 ### Testing It
-- Create a folder webapp_example in the same directory as the executable.
+- Create a folder webappfolder in the same directory as the executable.
-- Put an index.html inside webapp_example.
+- Put an index.html inside webappfolder.
 - Launch the server as:

 ```cmd